resource-watch/data-pre-processing/cli_008a_greenhouse_gas_emissions_country_sector/README.md

 This file describes the data pre-processing that was done to [Greenhouse Gas Emissions by Country and Economic Sector)](https://www.climatewatchdata.org/data-explorer) for display on Resource Watch as the following dataset:
 - [Greenhouse Gas Emissions by Country and Economic Sector](https://bit.ly/39sQ4ds).

-The source provided this dataset as a csv file accesed through its [data explorer]((https://www.climatewatchdata.org/data-explorer).
+The source provided this dataset as a csv file accessed through its [data explorer](https://www.climatewatchdata.org/data-explorer).
 The following options were selected from the dropdown menu:
 1. Data source: CAIT
 2. Countries and regions: All selected
 3. Sectors: All selected